 If for any reason, the voter's name cannot be located on the voting list by the bipartisan pair of Supervisors, the voter will be directed to the Clerk's table to determine if the voter is in the correct polling place.
 The voter may have changed his or her address and did not update their record by the voter registration deadline, in which case they may qualify under "fail-safe voting" provisions under state law (see Limited Ballot section).
 Or, the voter may not be on the voting list for the city/town because their voter registration application was not received by the deadline, so they would need to go to the Board of Canvassers to cast President/Vice-President Only Ballot .
 Or, if the voter is certain that they registered to vote in the city/town by the deadline, and they are in the correct polling place, they may vote a Provisional Ballot.

-R.I.G.L 17-19-1 defines a "vote" as "any mark made with the appropriate marking device within the optech ballot voting area between the head and tail of the arrow on the computer ballot next to the party, candidate, write-in candidate or question, as is applicable, for whom the voter casts his or her ballot...".
-Once inside the voting booth, the voter makes his or her selections by connecting the appropriate head and tail of the arrow on the ballot.
-A voter may also "write-in" a candidate in any office (except in primaries), and connect the head and tail of the arrow next to the space in which they wrote-in the name.
+Once inside the voting booth, the voter makes his or her selections by filling-in the ovals on the ballot next to their choices.
+A voter may also "write-in" a candidate in any office (except in primaries), and fill-in the oval next to the space in which they wrote-in the name.
 For referendum questions, the voter must choose either to "approve" or "reject" the question.

 Make sure to view both sides of the ballot, as there may be additional candidates or issues on the back side.
 If you have been issued 2 or 3 ballot pages, make sure you review both sides of all the pages (pages 2- 3 are yellow).
 You are not required to vote for every office or question.
 State law allows each voter 10 minutes in the voting booth to complete his or her ballot.

-Once the ballot has been marked, the voter should place it back inside the secrecy sleeve, and take the ballot over to the optical scan tabulator.
-The ballot must be removed from the sleeve.
-The secrecy sleeve is placed on top of the tabulator, and the ballot is inserted into the slot on the front of the tabulator.
-When the ballot is successfully processed, the tabulator will drop it into the secure ballot box, and the public display counter on the front of the tabulator will go up by one.
+Once the ballot has been marked, the voter should place it back inside the secrecy sleeve, and take the ballot over to DS-200 vote tabulator.
+The ballot must be removed from the folder.
+The secrecy folder is returned to an election official, and the ballot is inserted into the slot on the front of the tabulator.
+When the ballot is successfully processed, the tabulator will drop it into the secure ballot box, and the public counter on the tabulator screen will go up by one.

-If there is an error on the ballot, the machine will reject the ballot and print an error message on the paper tape.
+If there is an error on the ballot, the machine will reject the ballot and display the error on the tabulator screen.
 The Warden/Moderator in charge of the polling place will read the error message and inform the voter exactly what the problem is on the ballot.
 Common errors include:

 It is a felony under state law to leave a polling place with an official ballot.
 If the voter does not wish to mark the ballot, it must be surrendered to the Warden/Moderator to be cast as blank.
 Sample ballots are posted outside each polling place, and are also available at the Secretary of State's website.